kogakure/website-11ty-stefanimhoff.de/src/posts/2022/i-counted-everything-i-own.md

 - A box of screws is one thing
 - All loose screws are one thing
 - All sandwich bags inside a box are one thing
-- A hard drive includes its cable as one thing because it needs it to operate
+- A hard drive and its cable is one thing because it needs it to operate
 - A pair of socks is one thing
 - Counting all consumables (except food)